-Table 4-9.
-Results of the MAPE for hourly analysis over the period of April 5, 2013, through June 8,2013
+Table 4.9 Results of the MAPE for hourly analysis over the period of April 5th, 2013 through June 8th, 2013

-Note: The maximum accepted level of accuracy is set as 25 percent.
-The MAPE is colored green below 15 percent, transitioning through yellow at 20 percent to red at or above 25 percent.
+Note: The Maximum accepted level of accuracy is set as 25%.
+The MAPE is colored green below 15%, transitioning through yellow at 20% to red at or above 25%.

-Table 4-9 summarizes the MAPE results for all the sensors on SR 522 westbound segments for 9-10 am on Wednesdays over the period of April 5, 2013, through June 8, 2013.
-Confirming the results shown in Figure 4-14, Figure 4-15, and Figure 4-16, all the sensors tend to have a better performance on the 68th Ave.
+Error!
+Reference source not found.Table 4.9 summarizes the MAPE results for all the sensors on SR 522 westbound segments for 9-10 am on Wednesdays over the period of April 5th, 2013 through June 8th, 2013.
+Confirming the results shown in Figure 4.14, Figure 4.15, and Figure 4.16, all the sensors tend to have a better performance on the 68th Ave.
 NE to SR 104 segment.

-To look at more aspects of sensor accuracy, accuracy measures for a period of two months (from April 5, 2013, through June 8, 2013) are calculated.
+To look at more aspects of sensor accuracy, accuracy measures for a period of two months (from April 5th, 2013 through June 8th, 2013) are calculated.
 This is intended to clarify the influence of traffic variation on accuracy of the estimated travel time.
-The results of the accuracy analysis are summarized in Table 4-10.
-For the hourly analysis, Sensys, Blip-BT, Blip-WiFi, Blip-Combined, and BlueTOAD provide more accurate travel time estimates than Inrix.
+The results of the accuracy analysis are summarized in Table 4.10.
+For the hourly analysis, Sensys, Blip-BT, Blip-WiFi, Blip-Combined and BlueTOAD provide more accurate travel time estimates than Inrix.
 Second, sensors are generally less accurate on 83rd Pl.
 NE to 68th Ave.
 NE than other segments, though Inrix and BlueTOAD are least accurate on SR 104 to 68th Ave.
 NE.

-A comparison of the MPE values in Table 4-10 shows that the sensors tend to overestimate travel time on the 83rd Pl.
+Comparing the MPE values in Table 4.10 shows that the sensors tend to overestimate travel time on the 83rd Pl.
 NE to 68th Ave.
 NE and SR 104 to NE 153rd St. and underestimate travel time on the 68th Ave.
 NE to SR 104 (WB) segments.
 For 83rd Pl.
 NE to 68th Ave.
 NE, Blip-BT, Blip-WiFi and Blip-Combined underestimate the travel time.
 For the 68th Ave.
 NE to SR 104 segment all sensors are more accurate, except the Sensys sensors.
-On this segment all sensors report MAPE rates below the 25 percent error threshold.
+On this segment all sensors report MAPE rates below the 25% error threshold.
 For the SR 104 to NE 153rd St. segment all sensors overestimate travel times relative to the ALPR system.